Last updated: 9th October 2018

 How do I log on?

 Follow the link above and a login page will open.
 If you are in the group or a collaborating group then we can give you a personal account with a Username and password.
-However there is also a ‘read-only’ option using the Username ‘Anonymous’ and a blank password.
+However there is also a ‘read-only’ option as well

 How do I find sequences associated with a published paper?